psf/black/README.md

 ### Pragmatism

 Early versions of _Black_ used to be absolutist in some respects.
 They took after its initial author.
-This was fine at the time as it made the implementation simpler and there were not many users anyway.
+This was fine at the time as it made the implementation simpler, and there were not many users anyway.
 Not many edge cases were reported.
 As a mature tool, _Black_ does make some exceptions to rules it otherwise holds.

 - [The _Black_ code style: Pragmatism](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#pragmatism)

-Please refer to this document before submitting an issue just like with the document above.
-What seems like a bug might be intended behaviour.
+Please refer to this document before submitting an issue, just like with the document above.
+What seems like a bug might be the intended behaviour.

 ## Configuration